giesselmann/nanopype/docs/rules/basecalling.md

 Guppy basecalling is an order of magnitude faster when running on a GPU.
 Nanopype supports different models of GPU accelerated basecalling, from local single device to distributed multi device environments.
 GPU basecalling is currently only possible with the [source](../installation/src.md) installation of the pipeline!

+!!! error "guppy version"
+    ONT deploys two builds of guppy, CPU and GPU based.
+Nanopype installs and uses the CPU version per default.
+To enable the accelerated workflow, you have to manually download and install the guppy GPU build.
+From the nanopore community, get the ```ont-guppy_3.x.y_linux64.tar.gz```, extract and overwrite the *guppy_basecaller* and *guppy_basecall_server* executables installed by Nanopype.
+Alternatively install the GPU version to a separate directory and change the **env.yaml** of Nanopype accordingly.

 **1. Local single GPU**

 The easiest setup is to run nanopype on a single server with one GPU.
 To enable it, change the guppy command line flags to: